aojah1/sdg7/README.md

 > split_date = '2016-12-31'

 ### Step 5: Build a Pipeline

+We will first perform a grid search to find the best parameters :

+Best ARIMA parameters: (0, 2, 1)

 Create a pipeline with StandardScaler and ARIMA.
 Note that ARIMA models work on univariate time series, so we need to build separate models for each feature.